User submitted events in WordPress

 Embed user submitted post form in WordPress

 And finally, type in a name for your page and click the orange Let’s Go button to create it.
+This will redirect you to the WordPress block editor.

 Name your user submitted event page in WordPress